srcagency/object-diff/README.md

 }
 ```

-When he hits save, you only want to send off the changed parts to the
+When he hits save, you only want to send off the changed parts to the servers,
-server, to save bits (because you'r indeed a programmer), but also to
+to save bits (because you're indeed a programmer), but also to avoid any
-avoid any unnecessary "merge conflicts" at the server.
+unnecessary "merge conflicts" at the server.

-Imagine two users changing the same object; if they did not change the
+Imagine two users changing the same object; if they did not change the exact
-exact same keys of the object, the last user won't erase the first
+same keys of the object, the last user won't erase the first user's changes -
-user's changes - in a lot of cases, that's the expected behavior.
+in a lot of cases, that's the expected behavior.

 ## Install